 For the uninitiated, El Borak, whose real name is Francis Xavier Gordon, is a character that appeared in some of the last stories written by Robert E. Howard.
 An adventurer in a similar vein to Talbot Mundy’s JimGrim, Gordon’s always been one of my favorite characters, ever since I discovered an old paperback with a Chris Achilleos cover on a shelf in a bookstore, about thirty-five years ago.

-The El Borak stoiries are tight adventure yarns, set in the Northwestern Frontier and in parts East.
+The El Borak stories are tight adventure yarns, set along the Northwestern Frontier and in parts East.